DocArmoryTech/analyzer-d4-passivedns/bin/pdns-cof-fastapi.md

 # Passive DNS COF FastAPI Server

 **pdns-cof-fastapi.py** is an asynchronous implementation of a Passive DNS server, compliant with the [Passive DNS - Common Output Format (COF)](https://tools.ietf.org/html/draft-dulaunoy-dnsop-passive-dns-cof).
-Built with [FastAPI](https://fastapi.tiangolo.com/), it is an alternative to the Tornado-based server, offering improved performance, interactive documentation, and extensible authentication.
-This server queries DNS data stored in Redis, supporting both newline-separated JSON (NDJSON) and true JSON responses for backwards compatibility and flexibility.
+Built with [FastAPI](https://fastapi.tiangolo.com/), it is an alternative to the Tornado-based server, offering interactive documentation, and extensible authentication.
+This server queries DNS data stored in a Redis compatible data store, supporting both newline-separated JSON (NDJSON) and true JSON responses for backwards compatibility and flexibility.

 ## Features